netuddmeg/RouterOS_datalimit/README.md

 OR
 upload speed Mb/s OR download speed Mb/s

-...reached (one of) limit(s).
+...reached (one of) the limit(s).

 Maybe I cannot remember well for last 3-4 years, please DONT BE ANGRY if I have mistake this comment.

-Defined the variables above, put this script into scheduler!
+Define the variables above, and put this script into scheduler!

 TESTED and WORKED 100% on RouterOS 6.35.4
 This script made in 2015.